Leading the Sheltied Life!

 - Educate the public about the Shetland Sheepdog breed.

 Wisconsin Sheltie Rescue was founded by accident in 1995.
 A former roommate abandoned a sheltie with the founder, Lisa Martin.
 Not knowing anything about the breed, Lisa researched for information that would educate her on Shelties.
-Through email, she met Dorothy Christiansen, National Sheltie Rescue Coordinator, who started her with some guidelines and continues to mentor her today.
+Through email, she met Dorothy Christiansen, National Sheltie Rescue Coordinator.
 The rest is history.
 Since 1995, WSR has rescued over 850 dogs and has mentored other rescue organizations through their own startup phase.

 Wisconsin Sheltie Rescue is an all-volunteer group that grows every year by the number of adopters dedicated to helping dogs lead the “sheltied” life.
 All WSR dogs are beloved family members, some are also agility and obedience champions.

 Shelties come to rescue at all ages, from puppy to 15+ years.
 The breakdown in age of WSR shelties is: